-Moreover, electric cars are also expected to have lower maintenance costs and fuel savings when compared to models that come equipped with more traditional internal combustion engines.
+Moreover, electric cars are also expected to have lower maintenance costs and fuel savings compared to models equipped with more traditional internal combustion engines.
 If the contract is signed, and a deal between the New York City Police Department and Tesla is signed, it would signify a shift in vehicle sales in the law enforcement department.

 Previously, Ford Motors was the biggest supplier of vehicles to both the local and federal law enforcement agencies.
 The police department in Fremont, California, has a Tesla Model S and a Model Y in its fleet.